mguideng/mguideng.github.io/_posts/2019-02-27-scrape-glassdoor-gdscrapeR.md

 **Cons** - downsides of the workplace
 **Helpful** - count marked as being helpful, if any

 We just need to note the company's unique Glassdoor ID number, which is found in the URL.
-It's identified as the characters between "Reviews-" and ".htm" (usually starts with an 'E' and followed by up to seven digits).
+It's identified as all the characters between "Reviews-" and ".htm" (usually starts with a letter(s) and followed by up to seven digits).
 For SpaceX, the company number in "www.glassdoor.com/Reviews/SpaceX-Reviews-E40371.htm" is "E40371".
 Now, we can get these text data into a table with a few lines of code using `gdscrapeR`:

 ![](https://raw.githubusercontent.com/mguideng/mguideng.github.io/master/img/2019-02-27_files/2spacex-console.PNG)